TinyTank800/MinecraftAllImages/README.md

 ## 🔧 Features

-- 🔍 **Search** - Quickly find items by name
+- 🔍 **Search:** Quickly find items by name.
-- 📥 **Download** - Get individual items or download all as a ZIP
+-🖱️ **Selection:** Click item cards to select multiple items for bulk download.
+- ℹ️ **Details & Download:** Click the `(i)` icon on an item to view details and download it individually.
+- 📚 **Bulk Download:** Use the "Download Selected" or "Download All" buttons to get a ZIP archive.
+-⚡ **Efficient Downloads:** Uses browser caching (including Cache Storage API) to significantly speed up subsequent ZIP downloads.
+- 📅 **Versioning:** Select specific Minecraft versions (or "Latest") to see historical item textures.
-- 🔄 **Automatic Updates** - Gallery automatically displays new images when added to the repository
+- ✨ **Automatic Updates:** Gallery automatically displays new images when the underlying data is updated.
-- 📱 **Responsive Design** - Works on desktop and mobile devices
+- 📱 **Responsive Design:** Works smoothly on desktop and mobile devices.
+-🎨 **Dark/Light Mode:** Choose your preferred visual theme.

 ## About This Project